 Of course, if the little RX100 could do what the Sony A9 (opens in new tab) does, Sony wouldn’t make the A9.
 It’s simply drawing a comparison between the RX100 Mark VII’s shooting speed and autofocus technologies with those of its professional camera.

-Inside that diminutive body is a 20-megapixel 1-inch sensor, which is a decent size for a compact camera but outgunned by the sensors in mirrorless cameras and DSLRs.
-Being a compact, it doesn’t take interchangeable lenses, but the Zeiss 24-200mm equivalent f/2.8-4.5 lens has a decent range, if not up to the standards of a travel zoom camera like the (much cheaper) Panasonic ZS200/TZ200.
+Inside the RX100 Vii's diminutive body is a 20-megapixel 1-inch sensor, which is a decent size for a compact camera but outgunned by the sensors in mirrorless cameras and DSLRs, many of which are also a good deal cheaper than this camera.
+Being a compact, the RX100 VII doesn’t take interchangeable lenses, but the Zeiss 24-200mm equivalent f/2.8-4.5 lens has a decent range, if not up to the standards of a travel zoom camera like the (much cheaper) Panasonic ZS200/TZ200 (opens in new tab).

-The newly developed ’stacked’ sensor works alongside Sony’s latest BIONZ X image processor to product the cameras super-high-speed shooting capabilities, and the AF system has no fewer than 357 phase detection AF points covering 68% of the frame, together with 425 contrast AF points.
+The newly developed ’stacked’ sensor works alongside Sony’s latest BIONZ X image processor to produce the camera's super-high-speed shooting capabilities, and the AF system has no fewer than 357 phase detection AF points covering 68% of the frame, together with 425 contrast AF points.
 The RX100 VII also has Sony’s latest Real-time Tracking AF and Real-time Eye AF for both humans and animals.

 This does make the RX100 Mark VII a bit of an odd fish.
 It’s the size of a pocket compact camera, with a long-ish zoom lens that might be handy for travel, but it also packs in high-end video capabilities, high-end autofocus and high-speed shooting modes.
 This pushes the price well north of the $1,000/£1,000 mark… so who exactly is this camera aimed at?